tensorflow/docs/site/en/r2/guide/effective_tf2.md

 With the power to freely intersperse Python and TensorFlow code, users can take advantage of Python's expressiveness.
 But portable
-TensorFlow executes in contexts without a Python interpreter, such as mobile, C++, and JS.
+TensorFlow executes in contexts without a Python interpreter, such as mobile, C++, and JavaScript.
 To help users avoid having to rewrite their code when adding `@tf.function`, [AutoGraph](autograph.ipynb) converts a subset of Python constructs into their TensorFlow equivalents: